tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 Play to earn and Axie Infinity {few links including mine}, again Axie reinforced the incentive alignment that players and developers have to ensure the game is operating as well as possible and growing the entire ecosystem

-Gaming and profitability from as the gateway to true digital ownership, value then flowing to more financial assets fro the masses
+Digital Leverage and scalability also massively benefit blockchain games as they scale and grow.
+Axie REVENUE, JAN--$100,000, july--196 million, August--370 million

-two-way economies inside games where players can benefit, contribute, and grow the total value of the game economy compared to the previous walled gardens and one-way value transfers (users pay for game items with no ownership) of previous games
+two-way economies inside games where players can benefit, contribute, and grow the total value of the game economy compared to the previous walled gardens and one-way value transfers (users pay for game items with no ownership) of previous games --> "BI-DIRECTIONAL VALUE FLOW" rare things exist with incentive alignment where value flow increases to the users as the ecosystem grows (NFTs representing digital assets creating economies that can allow selling, developing, lending, borrowing, of said digital assets) and creators, DAOs, whoever governing the game ecosystem benefiting from the growth in some form of fee share.

 As writing this, opened an email from Star Atlas with some development updates and announcements.
 One of these was a brand partnership between Star Atlas and Animoca Brands that read, "through this groundbreaking cross-platform collaboration, we will cross-license intellectual property, and further empower true digital ownership in making in-game items permanent assets in a self-sustainable player-owned economic system."